 When this big shiny trailer first came home, she still had a lot of her original systems that no longer worked and needed replacement – primarily the old water heater and furnace that each seemingly weighed a ton.

-Our new water heater and furnace will be contained in a single, space-saving unit: the innovative and energy-saving TwinTemp Jr. tankless water heater and hydronic heating system made by PrecisionTemp, right here in the USA.
+The new water heater and furnace will be contained in a single, space-saving unit: the innovative and energy-saving TwinTemp Jr. tankless water heater and hydronic heating system made by PrecisionTemp, right here in the USA.

 If you’ve ever riveted anything or are looking to, clecos are your best friend.
-These handy little guys tightly hold the sheets of aluminum together after you drill your holes for rivets, but before and during rivet installation.
-In our case, we were buck riveting, which requires access to the backside of the rivets to pneumatically hammer them against a steel block, called a bucking bar, that is held by a second person against the interior end of the rivet to provide resistance.
+These handy little guys tightly hold the sheets of aluminum together after you drill your holes for rivets, both before and during rivet installation.
+In our case, we were buck riveting, which requires access to the backside of the rivets, to pneumatically hammer them against a steel block called a bucking bar.
+The bucking bar is held by a second person against the interior end of the rivet to provide resistance.

-Now that she’s watertight, we’re ready to start on more reassembly from the inside out.
-We can insulate the walls now that we don’t need access to the inside for riveting, add our new wiring followed by a second layer of insulation, then start reinstalling the aluminum interior walls.
+Now that she’s watertight, the trailer is ready for more reassembly from the inside out.
+I can insulate the walls now that I don’t need access to the inside for riveting, add new wiring, followed by a second layer of insulation, then reinstall the aluminum interior walls.